-Five-try Saracens extend winning run over Newcastle
+Saracens go 12 points clear after Newcastle win

-Premiership: Saracens 29-20 Newcastle Falcons: Sarries score five tries to see off Falcons
+Premiership: Saracens 29-20 Newcastle Falcons: Leaders Sarries score five tries to see off Falcons

 Last updated on .From the section Rugby Union